StarlitGhost/igcc/README.txt

 You can use '.p' to enter "Paste" mode to enter multi line snippets :

 g++> .p
-Paste mode is ON: Enter ".f" again to return to return to normal editing.
+Paste mode is ON: Enter ".p" again to return to return to normal editing.

 g++> char c = '_';
 g++> char *a = (char *)malloc(80);